Sanjay-Ashwin-Muthaiya/VSCode/PaymentInterfaceDecoupling/README.md

 ##Main Method

-The program is called from the Payment
+The program is called from the CustomerPaymentWay Class file